tonk-labs/rs-ucan/README.md

 <div align="center"><sub>:warning: Work in progress :warning:</sub></div>

 > [!NOTE]
-> This library conforms to UCAN v1.0.0-rc.1
+> These libraries conform to UCAN v1.0.0-rc.1

+> [!WARNING]
+> This code has not been formally audited.
+Use at your own risk!

 ## Usage